Must-do experiences

 When visitors come

-- Tip: Visitors always want to do more than is realistic in island time.
+- Tip: Visitors usually want to do more than is realistic in island time.
 Build in unstructured beach time rather than packing every hour.